TonyLB/maketheworld/README.md

 ##### Create a Service Role for Amplify

-Before you deploy, you will need to give Amplify permissions to set up infrastructure.
-That means creating another IAM *role* (though **not** another
+You've been needing to do all this configuration manually in order to get a mostly-empty AWS account, but it would be *appalling* to need to do the entire configuration of the MTW system.
+Fortunately, AWS provides a service (Amplify) which deploys and configures applications just like MTW.
+We're going to use that to do most of the rest of the heavy lifting, by pulling code from this GitHub repository, and using it to create the system in your account.
+Before you deploy, you will need to give
-*user* ... this role will give permissions to a system rather than a person) that holds the permissions you want to grant to Amplify (broadly "almost everything"):
+Amplify permissions to set up infrastructure.
+That means creating another IAM *role* (though **not** another *user* ... this role will give permissions to a system rather than a person) that holds the permissions you want to grant to Amplify (broadly "almost everything"):

 [Add a service role](documentat/serviceRole.md)